Exploring Espiritu Pampa, Travel Story

 Attesting to the distances that still separate us from those deep Peruvian towns, dubbed “the corners of the country” which remain secluded in physical space and in memory.

 Life there is most simple and precarious—towns where the most economic movement seems to happen only when they receive funds from the government for reasons of extreme poverty or retirement pensions.
-And the Wednesday fairs which offer opportunities to sell one’s products (coffee, cocoa, bananas, chickens).
+And the Wednesday fairs offer opportunities to sell one’s products (coffee, cocoa, bananas, chickens).

 It’s hard to say how many soles fill their pockets so that they have their necessities and can go to Kiteni, the populated center, for supplies.
 The trip there by bus involves 3 hours of winding trails through the mountainsides between streams and many agricultural plantations.